Lisa St. Lou

 Lisa Marie St. Lou (born May 1, 1975) is an American singer-songwriter, writer, and performer based in Brooklyn, New York.
-St. Lou experienced breakthrough success relatively late in life at 45 years old when she released her debut soul album, Ain’t No Good Man in 2021, featuring soul and funk legends Irma Thomas and Cyril Neville.
-Her single, "I’ve Seen The Light” debuted at #29 on Billboard's Adult Contemporary chart and remained in the top 30 for seven weeks.
+St. Lou experienced breakthrough success relatively late in life at 45 years old when she released her debut soul album, Ain't No Good Man in 2021, featuring soul and funk musicians Irma Thomas and Cyril Neville.
+Her single, "I've Seen The Light” debuted at #29 on Billboard's Adult Contemporary chart and remained in the top 30 for seven weeks.

+Biography

-Early Life
+Early life

 St. Lou was born Lisa Marie Neubauer in St. Louis, Missouri, the daughter of Brenda Rice and Daniel Neubauer, and was an only child.
 She began her musical journey singing soulful versions of classic hymns in her grandma's Baptist church in south St. Louis.
 Musical influences were Nina Simone, Aretha Franklin, and Janis Joplin.
 She received her Bachelor of Music from Truman State University and attended Boston University's School for the Arts, obtaining a Master of Music in vocal performance.

 As a performer

-St. Lou’s most notable roles include Lick Me Bite Me in the Second National Tour of Mel Brooks’ The Producers directed by Susan Stroman, in which she went on to perform the roles of Hold Me Touch Me and Lick me Bite Me in the Broadway production.
+St. Lou's most notable roles include Lick Me Bite Me in the Second National Tour of Mel Brooks' The Producers directed by Susan Stroman, in which she went on to perform the roles of Hold Me Touch Me and Lick me Bite Me in the Broadway production.
 She co-produced and played multiple roles in Mock Your World as well as sold-out solo shows called Life.
 WTF? at Joe’s Pub and Life.
 Who Knew? at Feinstein’s 54 Below.
-Lisa co-wrote the music and lyrics to the off-Broadway run of The 1st Annual Trump Family Special in which she also played the role of Ivanka Trump opposite Gina Gershon as Melania.
+She co-wrote the music and lyrics to the off-Broadway run of The 1st Annual Trump Family Special in which she also played the role of Ivanka Trump opposite Gina Gershon as Melania.

 As a writer

-Lisa St. Lou’s premiered her first musical titled Stealing Time, which she co-wrote with Grammy-nominated songwriter and record producer, Tor Hyams, at the New York Musical Theatre Festival in 2012 starring Rachel York and Jeremy Kushner.
+St. Lou's premiered her first musical titled Stealing Time, which she co-wrote with Grammy-nominated songwriter and record producer, Tor Hyams, at the New York Musical Theatre Festival in 2012 starring Rachel York and Jeremy Kushner.
 St. Lou and Hyams have since continued their collaboration that has included a commission for the musical adaptation of Green Acres, and Quarantween.
 Other works include Howie D: Back in the Day co-written with Howie D of the Backstreet Boys (World Premiere 2019 at The Rose Theater, Omaha, NE) and Senior Living (World Premiere 2022 at Portland Stage Company in Portland, ME directed by Judith Ivey) and contributed an original song for a new work called Ensemble 2.0, featuring letters written by Tennessee Williams developed at Tennessee Williams Festival St. Louis, MO.